Australia: Fires worsen and reach Melbourne suburbs | DW | 30.12.2019

 Read more: Australia: Christmas rain fails to contain bushfires

-Meanwhile, multiple fires in northeastern Tasmania were burning at an emergency level, according to ABC, Australia's national broadcaster.
+Meanwhile, multiple fires in northeastern Tasmania were burning at an emergency level, according to the ABC, Australia's national broadcaster.
+The normally cool island state reached temperatures of more than double the summer average on Monday, with the state capital, Hobart, experiencing 40.8 C (105.4 F) — the city's hottest December day on record, according to the Bureau of Meteorology.

 In New South Wales, the Rural Fire Service (NSW RFS) confirmed on Twitter that a volunteer firefighter died in Jingellic, a town southwest of Canberra, after a firetruck rolled over due to strong winds.
 Two others were also hospitalized with severe burns.
 Three volunteer firefighters have now died in fires since October.